pyscript/docs/docs/user-guide/plugins.md

 PyScript.

 The available hooks depend upon where your code is running: on the browser's (blocking) main thread or on a (non-blocking) web worker.
+These are defined via the `hooks.main` and `hooks.worker` namespaces in JavaScript.

 #### Main Hooks

-Callbacks registered via hooks on the main thread will receive a wrapper of the interpreter with its utilities, along with a reference to the element on the page from where the code was derived.
+Callbacks registered via hooks on the main thread will usually receive a wrapper of the interpreter with its unique-to-that-interpreter utilities, along with a reference to the element on the page from where the code was derived.

+Please refer to the documentation for the interpreter you're using (Pyodide or MicroPython) to learn about its implementation details and the potential capabilities made available via the wrapper.

+Callbacks whose purpose is simply to run raw contextual Python code, don't receive interpreter or element arguments.

 This table lists all possible, **yet optional**, hooks a plugin can register on the main thread: